python-arch/LoRA-SegDino/IMPLEMENTATION_PLAN.md

 - **Pluggable axes:** PEFT adapter type and loss components (core/symbolic/safeguards) are modular and switchable.
 - **Minimal intrusion:** keep existing scripts working where possible; add new modules gradually.

-## Proposed repo structure (incremental)
+## Repo structure (locked constraint)
-We keep top-level entry scripts, but factor reusable components into a small package:
-- `segdino/` (new): datasets, corruptions, adapters, symbolic encoder, losses, metrics, runners
-- `scripts/` (optional later): thin wrappers / CLI entrypoints
+We keep the current project layout stable to avoid breaking paths on the machine/cluster.

+Important constraint (user request): **do not migrate code into a new `segdino/` package**; if we add a package for symbolic alignment / descriptor learning it should live under a separate name (currently: `symalign/`).

+Current structure used by the pipeline:
+- Top-level modules (model, adapters, data, corruptions, metrics).
+- `tools/`: runnable CLIs (splits, corruption evaluation, adaptation baselines, symbolic encoder training).
+- `symalign/`: learned symbolic descriptor encoder + symbolic alignment utilities (kept separate from `segdino`).
+- `splits/`: committed target manifest files.
-- `segdata/` (external, not committed): datasets and generated corruptions
+- `segdata/`: dataset root (external, not committed).
-- `splits/` (new, committed): filelists and split metadata
-- `configs/` (new, committed): experiment configs and sweep templates

 ## Current repo mapping → staged refactor (keep scripts working)
 This repo currently uses top-level scripts and utilities: